 The 2018 Delaware Shorebird Project will begin May 5 and will continue through June 5.
 The Delaware Shorebird Project is seeking experienced and dedicated volunteers for the 2018 field season.

 - Volunteers with some experience in one of the following: bird capture, handling and banding, avian surveys or data collection are preferred but we can provide training to inexperienced volunteers.
 Less experienced volunteers that can commit to an extended stay quickly gain the necessary experience to contribute to all aspects of the fieldwork.

 - Volunteers must be able to withstand possible long days in the field with heat, cold and biting insects.

-- You should be prepared to contribute at least three days of service to shorebird research and monitoring activities during the field season.
+- Volunteers must contribute at least three days of service to shorebird research and monitoring activities during the field season.
 We work 7 days a week and there is always something for volunteers to do!
-Knowing when people are available on specific days makes planning catching and resighting work much easier.

-- Modules for training to cannon-netting, resighting, and species identification can be found elsewhere within the site.
+Modules for training on cannon-netting, resighting, and species identification can be found elsewhere within the site.

-Please fill out and return the Volunteer Information Form along with a brief letter of interest describing your experience to email@example.com.
-Questions?
-Contact Audrey DeRose-Wilson, Shorebird Project Lead by email or call 302-735-8667.
+Please fill out and return the Volunteer Information Form along with a letter of interest briefly describing your experience and what you hope to gain by volunteering with the Delaware Shorebird Project to firstname.lastname@example.org.

 In the Field:

 When you spend a day volunteering in the field, food will be provided.
 We have secured a house in Slaughter Beach as a base of operations and will be there starting May 5.
 Space is limited, so if you would like to stay overnight, please let the project coordinator know via the Volunteer Information Form so we can accommodate you.